 The School of Communication reviews graduate applications on an ongoing basis until programs reach capacity.
 Learn more about our admissions process.

-Our Film and Media Production master's degree is a full-time program.
+Our Film and Media Production master's degree is offered both full-time and part-time.
 Students are generally expected to complete the 36-credit-hour program within 24 months.
-First-year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
+First-year students are required to attend our Film & Media Arts Boot Camp in late July — early August before their first semester.
 Boot Camp teaches you the essential building blocks for production.
 Focusing on a digital skill set, you will work on practical exercises to get up to speed with equipment and learn about the expectations of the programs in SOC.

 SOC's film program is ranked number 4 in the nation.